Skills and Expertise

 • CI/CD: GitHub Actions, GitLab CI, Jenkins, TeamCity

-Product & Domain Experience
+Domain Experience

 I’m a frontend specialist with a full-stack background.
 Years of building systems end-to-end allow me to focus on usability, maintainability, and pragmatic technical decisions.

-• Strategic UI engineering: Solving UX problems, not just changing visuals
+• Strategic UI engineering: Solving UX problems, not just changing visuals.

-• Industry 4.0: Deep experience with DAQ systems and industrial environments
+• Industry 4.0: Deep experience with DAQ systems and industrial environments.

-Team & Process Leadership
+Team & Process

 I aim for stable teams with shared ownership, no single points of failure, and code written for our future selves.

-Working Method
+Working Method & Ethics

 Approach for delivering elegant, maintainable code that adds lasting value.

-5. I use Scrum to align teams, then trim it down once things are running smoothly.
+6. I use Scrum to align teams, then trim it down once things are running smoothly.
 No point in ceremonies that cost more time than they save. ↩︎